The Disc Stack of a Flottweg Separator

-The actual "decomposition" of the liquid mixture to be separated into its individual components takes place inside the separator bowl, using a disk stack.
-The disk stack consists of a large number of vertically arranged, conical individual disks.
+The actual "decomposition" of the liquid mixture to be separated into its individual components takes place inside the separator bowl, using a disc stack.
+The disc stack consists of a large number of vertically arranged, conical individual disks.
 Bars mounted on these plates keep them spaced apart to produce gaps between the disks.

-How the Disk Stack Works in the Clarifying Separator (2-phase separation)
+How the Disc Stack Works in the Clarifying Separator (2-phase separation)

-How the Disk Stack Works in the Purifier (3-phase separation)
+How the Disc Stack Works in the Purifier (3-phase separation)

-The disk stack not only handles the separation of the light and heavy liquid phases, but also the separation of solid particles.
-Due to the centrifugal force, the solid particles separate out in the disk stack and slide on the underside of the disks into the solids chamber of the bowl.
+The disc stack not only handles the separation of the light and heavy liquid phases, but also the separation of solid particles.
+Due to the centrifugal force, the solid particles separate out in the disc stack and slide on the underside of the discs into the solids chamber of the bowl.

 Advantages of the Flottweg Disc Stack